 Raiders NFL Draft Prospect: CB Kelee Ringo, Georgia Bulldogs

-The Las Vegas Raiders will be looking at all options to improve a roster that finished the 2022 season with a 6-11 record.
+The Las Vegas Raiders will look at all options to improve a roster that finished the 2022 season with a 6-11 record.

-We can say the Raiders defense was atrocious to say the least but there were many factors on why the defense played the way they did this last season.
+The Raiders' defense was atrocious, to say the least, but there were many factors on why the defense played the way it did this last season.

-The defense did not have the players nor the depth behind it to run the defensive system head coach Josh McDaniels and defensive coordinator Patrick Graham were expecting to implement in year one.
+The defense did not have the players nor the depth behind it to run the defensive system Coach Josh McDaniels and defensive coordinator Patrick Graham was expecting to implement in year one.

-Expect the Raiders to sign some veteran key free-agents this offseason, but don’t be surprised if the draft heavily on defense in the upcoming 2023 NFL Draft.
+Expect the Raiders to sign some veteran key free agents this off-season, but don’t be surprised if they go heavy on defense in the upcoming 2023 NFL Draft.

 Meantime, we’ll be working alongside SI’s Draft Bible to get you the latest information on potential draft prospects for the Silver and Black.

-“We’re going to continue to find players that fit what we look for, and continue to build this team in our vision, and I think we’re going to, at the same time, our goal is to win football games, and our goal for next year is to make an improvement over where we were this year,” said Raiders General Manager Dave Ziegler.
+“We’re going to continue to find players who fit what we look for, and continue to build this team in our vision, and I think we’re going to, at the same time, our goal is to win football games, and our goal for next year is to make an improvement over where we were this year,” Raiders General Manager Dave Ziegler said.

 Cornerback Kelee Ringo, Georgia Bulldogs

-In their second year, the coaching staff will add players to run their system, and one prospect that seems to fit that bill is cornerback Kelee Ringo from the national championship team, the University of Georgia.
+The coaching staff will add players to run their system in its second year.
+One prospect that seems to fit that bill is cornerback Kelee Ringo from the national championship team, the University of Georgia.

-Ringo is a 6-foot-2, 210 pound cornerback that used his athletic frame and ability to overpower receivers coming his way and is why a player with his stature can benefit the Raiders defense.
+Ringo is a 6-foot-2, 210-pound cornerback who used his athletic frame and ability to overpower receivers coming his way.
+That is why a player with his stature can benefit the Raiders' defense.

-Once listed as a first-rounder, Ringo has fallen off the rankings in latest draft boards, but that doesn’t mean teams won’t shy away from reaching out for him early.
+Once listed as a first-rounder, Ringo has fallen off the rankings in the latest draft boards, but that doesn’t mean teams won’t shy away from reaching out to him early.

-This year’s draft doesn't have the extent of elite corners in which teams can wait on in the first round of the draft as in previous years and is why teams could make a move early on drafting Ringo.
+This year’s draft doesn't have the extent of elite corners in which teams can wait on in the first round of the draft as in previous years, and that is why a team could make a move early on drafting Ringo.

-He gave up some big touchdown passes against Ohio State’s elite wide receivers in the Peach Bowl, but also helped in making them cause key turnovers throughout the game.
+Ringo gave up some big touchdown passes against Ohio State’s elite wide receivers in the Peach Bowl but also helped make them commit key turnovers throughout the game.

 Overall, Ringo has played exceptionally well over his career at Georgia, gaining plenty of experience going up against a handful of the best wide receivers in college football.

-If available by the second round, Ringo can be a player that can help fill in holes in the Raiders secondary.
+If available by the second round, Ringo can be a player who can help fill in holes in the Raiders' secondary.

-The Raiders will obviously evaluate everything on a player, and if indeed Ringo wants to improve and ball out at the next level, Las Vegas can surely be that spot to see shine.
+The Raiders will evaluate everything about a player, and if Ringo wants to improve and ball out at the next level, Las Vegas can surely be that spot to see him shine.

 Watch the NFL Playoffs live when you get your Raiders tickets from SI Tickets HERE.